Odyssey

 Up next

 Our musical recommendations are still pretty weak.
 In fact, they're not much like recommendations at all—they're hardcoded playlist objects!
 We haven't actually used any recipe-specific data to determine the playlists we recommend to our potential chef users.
-In the next lesson, we'll dive deeper into federation-specific and fortify our soundtrack suggestions.
+In the next lesson, we'll dive deeper into federation-specific directives and fortify our soundtrack suggestions.

 Previous